thaycock/etl-app/README.md

 # FYI

-Original git commit history had 33 commits and this took me about 10 hours total to create
+Original git commit history had 33 commits and this took me about 10 hours total to create.

 Added via file upload because of the configuration with my personal account and key management.
 The Pycache files should not be in there but they are even though they are specified to not be inlcluded in the gitignore.
 This can be fixed by deleting them and doing another git init if they are still tracked by the diff system.